 While February 2nd is coming up fast, the good news is you can sign up for Microsoft Rewards today and start earning rewards points for free.
-If you’re just signing up now, it might be difficult for you to reach 4,000 rewards points in the next couple weeks, but it’s still a good idea to start saving up.
-You can already earn 500 points by just installing Bing to your phone and 2,500 points if you buy or rent movies this month.
+If you’re just signing up for the rewards program now, it might be difficult for you to reach 4,000 rewards points in the next couple weeks, but it’s still a good idea to start saving up for the next redemption incentive.
+You can already earn 500 points by just installing Bing to your phone and a bonus 2,500 points if you buy or rent movies this month.

 What Is Microsoft Rewards and How Does It Work?

 Microsoft Rewards is a free-to-join loyalty program that gives you Rewards Points for using Microsoft products and services.
-You can redeem points for all kinds of things, including sweepstakes entries, apps, movie rentals gift cards and even charitable donations.
+You can redeem points for all kinds of things, including sweepstakes entries, Game Passes, apps, movie rentals, gift cards and even charitable donations.

 To sign up for Microsoft Rewards: